 More about this marker.
 Dheinsville is pronounced "DINES-ville"

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 26, 2010, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 1,195 times since then and 10 times this year.
+It was originally submitted on April 26, 2010, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 1,276 times since then and 41 times this year.
 Last updated on May 27, 2010, by Paul Fehrenbach of Germantown, Wisconsin.
 Photos: 1, 2, 3. submitted on April 26, 2010, by Paul Fehrenbach of Germantown, Wisconsin. • Kevin W. was the editor who published this page.